revagomes/text_selection/README.txt

-When the module is enabled and the user has the "administer Text Selection" permission, an "Text Selection Settings" menu should appear under Configuration > User Iterface in the menu system.
+When the module is enabled and the user has the "administer Text Selection" permission, an "Text Selection Settings" menu should appear under Configuration > User Interface in the menu system.